Lisbon Triennale Millennium bcp Début Award

 11.2.2 Contact Person

 - Name of Contact Person

 11.3.1 Proof of Age

-The applicant's statement should be written in the Statement field (online form) and inserted again in the second page of the presentation (see 11.3.4).
+The applicant's statement must be written in the Statement field of the online form, and inserted again in the second page of the “Presentation” (see 11.3.4).
 It is a letter of intent, a short statement on the reasons for applying.